 Losing too quickly can shock the body and throw it into a metabolic spin, which is never a good thing.
 You want your metabolism to be a highly efficient and stable system, not one that has crazy ups and downs.
 Keeping this in mind, general recommendations for weight loss are 1-2 pounds a week.
 This is much easier on your body than dropping weight in mass amounts.

 After the initial (water) weight loss, your body is working very hard at reinventing itself and trying to catch up with what you’re telling it to do now.
 In reality, you’re reprogramming your whole body to work differently and this doesn’t happen overnight.
 It took years for your body to learn to store its fat, it will take time for it to relearn this new programming.
 We can’t expect to change our ways and instantly see our body magically transform into a fit and trim version of our former selves.

-In all likelihood, you’ve lost inches!
-Fat has turned to muscle, things are happening behind the scenes that can not be measured by that scale.
-Sometimes the transformation of losing weight is nothing to do with the number that you see on that scale.
+In all likelihood, you’ve lost inches off your body, fat has turned to muscle, your pants have gotten too big…things are happening behind the scenes that can not be measured by that scale.
+Most often, the transformation of getting healthy and losing weight is nothing to do with the number that you see on that scale.

 - Carb creeping

 Your carb intake may be too high.
 You have to be really disciplined and aware of all carbs that go into your body.
 It’s a little nibbling here and there and the little extras that can lead to a carb creep, so make sure you count all carbs.

 If your protein levels are too high, the excess protein can convert into glycogen and disrupt ketosis.
-Keep in mind that eating too much protein is not easy to achieve, you will have to eat a lot more than an extra 10-15g for this to happen.
-Its most often seen in people who consume protein drinks and bars.
-Eat high quality animal protein and fat and this should not be an issue.
+Keep in mind that eating too much protein is not easy to achieve, you will have to eat enough protein for two or three people.
+Excessive protein amounts is most often seen in people who consume protein drinks and bars.
+Eat high quality animal protein and fat, avoid processed drinks and snacks and this should not be an issue.

 - Too Many Calories via Macros